Cobalt enables voice search through either:

 The YouTube app will display the mic icon on the search page when it detects valid microphone input devices using

-SB_HAS_SPEECH_RECOGNIZER defined to 1, Cobalt will use the platform's Starboard SbSpeechRecognizer API implementation, and it will not actually read directly from the microphone via the Starboard SbMicrophone API.
+true, Cobalt will use the platform's Starboard SbSpeechRecognizer API implementation, and it will not actually read directly from the microphone via the Starboard SbMicrophone API.

 In previous versions of Cobalt, there was no way to dynamically disable speech support besides modifying common Cobalt code to dynamically stub out the Speech Recognition API when the platform does not support microphone input.
 This is no longer necessary, web apps should now rely on